 On each of these tours, we provided handouts that told something about the sites we visited, as well as tips for converting lawn to edible landscaping.
 The Corvallis community has been very responsive to the tours, and there are other communities that are interested in what we’ve done.
 So we’re going to create a “toolbox” to provide support to other communities that want to do similar tours.

-We have since expanded to include community gardens and backyards, forming partnerships with other nonprofits to make this event as informative, nourishing and fun as it can be.
+From 2015 to 2019, we expanded to include backyards, small farms, and community gardens, forming partnerships with other nonprofits to make this event as informative, nourishing and fun as possible.